-- (a) race, gender, sex, pregnancy, marital status, ethnic or social origin, colour, sexual orientation, age, disability, religion, conscience, belief, culture, language, birth, country of origin, HIV status, socio-economic status, albinism, gender identity, gender expression, intersex status, class, political opinion, year of study, physical appearance, body shape, mental health status, or occupation. - (b) any other ground where discrimination based on that other ground - - (i) causes or perpetuates systemic disadvantage; or - (ii) undermines human dignity; or - (iii) adversely affects the equal enjoyment of a person's rights and freedoms in a serious manner that is comparable to discrimination on a ground in paragraph (a).
+- (a) race, gender, sex, pregnancy, marital status, ethnic or social origin, colour, sexual orientation, age, disability, religion, conscience, belief, culture, language, and birth; or other comparable grounds, including2 country of origin, HIV status, socio-economic status, albinism, family responsibility, gender identity, gender expression, intersex status, sex characteristics, class, political opinion, year of study, physical appearance, body shape, mental health status, health status, or occupation (further in this policy referred to as prohibited grounds). - (b) Any other ground where discrimination based on that other ground - (i) causes or perpetuates systemic disadvantage; - (ii) undermines human dignity; or - (iii) adversely affects the equal enjoyment of a person's rights and freedoms in a serious manner that is comparable to discrimination on a ground in paragraph (a).